theBenRodgers/Gastronomic-Backend/README.md

 ### On Mac/Linux
 1. Open a terminal.
-2. Navigate to the ./Scripts/ directory.
+2. Navigate to the directory where the script is located.
 3. Give the script executable permission:
    ```bash
    chmod +x setup_venv.sh